JamelD/lis4774/README.md

     - Please work on Projects 3, 5, 7 9-10 (pp. 61-62, 64-65, 66-67 & 69-72) of Chapter 03 and capture screenshots.

 7. [Lab 5 README.md](L5/README.md "My Lab 5 README.md file")
     - Please work on Projects 1 (pp. 84-86) of Chapter 05 and capture screenshots.
-For the second project, The url will redirect to https://www.refog.com/.Please make sure to use the 15 days trial which enables you to navigate through.
+For the second project, The url will redirect to https://www.refog.com/.
+Please make sure to use the 15 days trial which enables you to navigate through.

 8. [Lab 6 README.md](L6/README.md "My Lab 6 README.md file")
     - Please work on Projects 1, 2 & 4 (pp. 171-176 & 178-181) of Chapter 11 and capture screenshots.
 When you use nmap(zenmap) to scan the network, be sure to check that you have Internet access, and scan 192.168.72.0/24 network.
 Remember your Nessus user account information.
 You will be required to use Nessus in the next lab exercise.